LEAPNeuroLab/ASAP/Active Escape/README.md

 ### In this task, participants will view a countdown on the screen before making a quick motor response using a joystick.
 Depending on participants' performance, as well as the type of trial they completed, they may or may not receive a shock.

-This is a 2(Controllability:Controllable/Unontrollable) x2(Shock Intensity:Perceptible/Unpleasant) design, such that there are four trial types in total:
+This is a 2( Controllability:Controllable/Uncontrollable) x2 (Shock Intensity:Perceptible/Unpleasant) design, such that there are four trial types in total:

   - Controllable, Perceptible:
       - participants can try to make a *successful* motor response to avoid a **perceptible** shock